huawenyu/Linux-Programming-Exercise-apue2e/exercise/signal/README.md

       SigIgn: 0000000000380004
       SigCgt: 000000004b817efb

-  First, let’s look at the definitions of each of these fields.
+  First, let's look at the definitions of each of these fields.

     SigQ   – Two slash-separated numbers that relate to queued signals for the real user ID of this process SigPnd – Number of pending signals for the thread and the process as a whole